-The Over-the-Top Library With a Secret Treasure
+The Over-the-Top Library with a Secret Treasure

 For inside that door is housed the Steedman Library.
 It’s a cozy wood-paneled room designed by W. Oscar Mullgardt with a long table.
 But on its shelves behind leaded glass is housed a small but mighty collection of rare and valuable architectural books and documents.

-That would include an original 23-volume folio set of all of Piranesi’s works, 16th century editions of giants like Palladio and Alberti.
+That would include an original 23-volume folio set ofall of Piranesi’s works, 16th century editions of giants like Palladio and Alberti.
 And then early editions of Viollet-le-Duc, Robert Adam, Louis Sullivan and more.
 If you’re an architect or researcher you can submit a request to look through them.
 For the rest of us, it can’t hurt to ask.

-Because really, no matter how beautiful the building, it’s what is on the pages that matters.
+Because really, no matter how beautiful the building, it’s what on the pages that matters.